events

 September 19/01

-G. Douglas Inglis, Director and Research Professor of History, The Texas Tech University Center in Sevilla: February 27, 2010al Intervention: Imperial Reform of the Trans-Atlantic Mails
+G. Douglas Inglis, Director and Research Professor of History, The Texas Tech University Center in Sevilla: Post-Colonial Intervention: Imperial Reform of the Trans-Atlantic Mails

 Public Lectures